ElEctric-EyE/verilog-6502/README.md

 Please note:

-- The core has had next to no testing,
+- The core has had extensive testing on a video project by ElEctric_EyE on multiple threads in the Programmable Logic Section of www.forum.6502.org/

 - Some tools exist: see [this forum thread](http://forum.6502.org/viewtopic.php?f=1&t=1982)